Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Chapter 2: Enemy around 72-78.
 Same concept, now you need to clear 7-8 region in this Liverpool region to unlock the next region.
 Unlocks Submarine fleet but doesn't soft lock you to the port.
 - Chapter 3: Enemy around 82-88.
 Same concept, unlocks the last region and port Dakar (a red port).
 - Chapter 4: Enemy around 92-98.
 Same concept but unlocks daily missions and Strongholds spawn.
+- **Notable bug, unclear if it's fixed or not but is important to mention:** Finishing chapter 1-6 b4 clearing 6 regions in NW.
+THEN clearing 6 regions might result in a soft lock that the player will not be able to unlock Liverpool port.
+It is recommended to stray from the Red marker for a bit to clear 6 regions (some low level regions are fine, don't have to clear star level 6 regions) before continuing the story
 ## Ashes Showdown

 #### TL;DR: